aimclub/OSA/examples/BAMT/README.md

 ## Overview

 <overview>
-BAMT is a software framework for building and analyzing Bayesian networks, enabling users to create and analyze complex probabilistic models.
-It offers a flexible and extensible architecture, supporting various applications, from data analysis and machine learning to decision support and risk analysis, catering to professionals and researchers in data-driven fields.
+BAMT is a framework designed for building and analyzing Bayesian networks, enabling advanced probabilistic modeling and inference.
+It empowers researchers and practitioners to create sophisticated models that extract insights from complex datasets, accommodating various data types and enhancing flexibility in analysis.
+This tool is ideal for those engaged in probabilistic reasoning and data-driven decision-making.
 </overview>

 ---